treeverse/lakeFS/docs/reference/merge.md

 ```
 When a merge conflict arises, the conflicting objects in the `production` branch will be chosen to end up in `validated-data`.
 The `production` branch will not be affected by object changes from `validated-data` conflicting objects.

 The strategy will affect all conflicting objects in the merge if it is set.
-At the moment, it is not possible to treat conflicts individually.
+Currently it is not possible to treat conflicts individually.

 As a format-agnostic system, lakeFS currently merges by complete files.
 Format-specific and
 other user-defined merge strategies for handling conflicts are on the roadmap.